Although Capri is primarily a static site generator, you can also use it to dynamically generate HTML on a server or in a serverless environment.

 };

-This will generate a copy of the SSR bundle at src/ssr.js.
+This will generate a copy of the SSR bundle at src/ssr.js

-We also set prerender to false to disable the generation of static pages during the build.
+to disable the generation of static pages

 During runtime, we can then import the generated bundle: